-The FFA’s cinema support aims to strengthen and maintain the nationwide and diverse cinema structure and its quality in both urban and rural regions.
+The aim of cinema funding by the FFA is to strengthen and maintain the nationwide and diverse cinema structure and its quality both in cities and in rural regions.
 There is funding according to the project principle and funding according to the reference principle.
-Funding is granted, among other things, for modernisation, the creation of barrier-free access, for measures to strengthen competitiveness and for media pedagogical support.
+Funding is granted, among other things, for modernisation, the creation of barrier-free access, for measures to strengthen competitiveness and for media education support.